Jonathan Robinson

 Publications

-Bebbington, Carmen, Fang-Horvath, Sierra, Harrington, Georgia, Polatty, David, Robinson, Jonathan, (2022) “Reviewing Guidance and Perspectives on Humanitarian Notification Systems for Deconfliction”, Center for Human Rights and Humanitarian Studies, Watson Institute for International and Public Affairs, Brown University.
+Bebbington, Carmen; Fang-Horvath, Sierra; Harrington Georgia; Polatty, David; and Robinson, Jonathan (2022), “Reviewing Guidance and Perspectives on Humanitarian Notification Systems for Deconfliction”, Center for Human Rights and Humanitarian Studies, Watson Institute for International and Public Affairs, Brown University.

-Robinson, Jonathan (2022), “Russian Foreign Humanitarian Assistance Identifying Trends Using 15 Years of Open-Source Data”, Expeditions with the Marine Corps University Press (Digital Journal)
+Robinson, Jonathan (2022), “Russian Foreign Humanitarian Assistance Identifying Trends Using 15 Years of Open-Source Data”, Expeditions Journal with the Marine Corps University Press.

 Robinson, Jonathan and Baade, Christoph (2021), "Measuring Explosive Munitions Use with Open-Source Data: A New Tool for Enhancing Humanitarian Mine Action," The Journal of Conventional Weapons Destruction: Volume 25: Issue 1, Article 24.